In the previous lesson, the sentences we built place the adjective after the verb. These adjectives are called predicative adjectives.

-Whilst the use of predicative adjectives calls for the inclusion of a linking verb (in this example, that is ist), attributive adjectives do not need one, allowing more flexibility and conciseness in a sentence.
+Whilst the use of predicative adjectives calls for the inclusion of a linking verb (in the example above, that is ist), attributive adjectives do not need one, allowing for more flexibility and conciseness in a sentence.

-Notice that the adjective grün in the sentence is now declined, and has the ending: -e.
-This is because the adjective, placed before the noun, now plays a role in indicating what case the noun is in.
+Notice that the adjective grün in the sentence above is now declined, and has the ending: -e.
+This is because the adjective, when placed before the noun, becomes responsible for indicating it‘s case.

 So, in summary:

-In the German language, being able to tell the case of a noun is very important, as this lets us know what role the noun is playing in a sentence (e.g: subject, object), no matter where it is placed.
+In the German language, being able to tell the case of a noun is very important, as this lets us know what role it plays in a sentence (e.g: subject, object), no matter where it is placed.

-The case of a noun is indicated to us by the use of declensions.
+The case of a noun is indicated to us by the use of declension.